imageworks/OpenColorIO-Configs/aces_1.2/README.md

 ##### Description

-The role colorspaces are aliases to the colorspaces used for the *OCIO* 'roles' functionality.
+The role colorspaces are aliases to the colorspaces used for the *OCIO* *roles* functionality.

 #### Aliases